openshift-cs/rosaworkshop/OSD3.11/12-hpa.md

 ![HPA Menu](/images/12-hpa-menu.png)

 As was in the networking section you will see the total number of pods available for the microservice by counting the number of colored boxes.
 In this case we have only one.
-This can be verified throuhg the web UI or from the CLI.
+This can be verified through the web UI or from the CLI.

 ![HPA Main](/images/12-hpa-mainpage.png)